 Ready to give it a try?

-How Do I Use Diatomaceous Earth?
+How Do I Use Diatomaceous Earth for Dogs?

 Both Baie Run and Wholistic Pet Organics offer food-grade diatomaceous earth supplements designed for pets.
 So what do you do with this powder?
 Like any supplement, it needs to be used correctly to be both safe and effective.